 The Stochastic Reserve should be calculated unless the company has not built out that functionality in their models.

-VM-20 stochastic reserve discount rate – VM-20 Section 7.H.4 states that “The company shall use the path of one-year Treasury interest rates in effect at the beginning of each projection year multiplied by 1.05 for each model segment within each scenario as the discount rates in the stochastic reserve calculations.”
-However, for purposes of the field test, companies should multiply the one-year Treasury rate by 1.05 whenever the one-year Treasury rate is greater than zero, and multiply the one-year Treasury rate by 0.95 whenever the one-year Treasury rate is zero or negative.
-This adjustment is being made because the new ESG will produce negative interest rates, and this was not the case when VM=20 Section 7.H.4 was drafted.

 Additional Instructions for C-3 Phase I

 Methodology

 Companies should use the current C-3 Phase I methodology for the field test, with the exception noted in Section B below.
 A future VM-22 field test will include both the new ESG and new C-3 Phase I methodology.